hypertidy/PROJ/README.md

 Personally, I need this low-level package in order to develop other projects.
-I don’t care about the big snafu regarding changes in version 6 and whatever, we should have low-level tools and then we can tool around in R to sort stuff out.
+I don’t care about the big snafu regarding changes in version 6 and whatever, we should have low-level tools and then we can code at the R level to sort stuff out.
 A text-handler for various versions and validations of CRS representations would be good, for instance we can just gsub out “+init=” for those sorts of things, and being able to write “WGS84” as a valid source or target is a massive bonus.